 “This merger is not going to get opposed by the Federal Trade Commission,” said Baumgarten.

-, first announced in April 2016.
+Just last week, TCB reported that Fairview and the UCare health plan had ended discussions over a possible merger, first announced in April 2016.
 Fruitrail said those discussions were unrelated to the announced HealthEast merger.